-Today is already eight years form the beginning of the eternal life of our dear brother and sincere pastor Fr.
+Today is already eight years from the beginning of the eternal life of our dear brother and sincere pastor Fr.
 Daniel Sysoev!

 A priest once wrote these words in his last book: “The best end, which only a Christian can imagine, is a martyric death.”
 These words were written by the murdered priest Daniel Sysoev.
 His Holiness the patriarch wrote in his message: “The Lord honored his faithful servant with a confessor’s and martyr’s death, and he now abides in the Synaxis of the saints among the righteous, in the Synaxis of spirits made perfect.”
 St. John Chrysostom once said, “It is not only death that makes martyrs, but the whole dispensation of life.”
 But the whole dispensation of life.